Lina-Liuna/core-python/README.md

 #### item 13: Prefer Catch-All unpacking Over Slicing

+##### Things to Remember:
+Unpacking assignment may use a starred expression to catch all values that weren't assigned to the other parts of the unpacking pattern into a list.

+Starred expression may appear in any position, and they will always become a list containing the zero or more values they receive.

+when dividing a list into non-overlapping pieces, catch-all unpacking is much less error prone than slicing and indexing.

 #### item 14: Sort by Complex Criteria Using the key parameter
+##### things to remember:
+The sort method of the list type can be used to rearrange list's contents by natural ordering

+the key parameter of the sort method can be used to supply a helper function that returns the value to use for sorting in place of each item from the list.

+returning a tuple from the key function allows you to combine multiple sorting criteria together.

+you can combine many sorting criteria together by calling the sort method multiple times using different key functions.

 #### item 15: Be cautious when relying on dict insertion ordering